HieronymusEsteban/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Taking the mean value for every five minute interval accross all days allows to identify a tipical daily pattern of physical activity for the individual in question:
+Taking the mean value for every five minute interval accross all days allows to identify a typical daily pattern of physical activity for the individual in question:

 ```r
 AverageStepsInterval <- aggregate(x = ActivityComplete$steps, by = list(ActivityComplete$interval), mean)